graphql-rust/juniper/changelog/master.md

     //
     // Multiple docstrings will be collapsed into a single
     // description separated by newlines.
-    #[doc = r#"
+    /// This is my field.
-        This is my field.
+    ///

-        Make sure not to flitz the bitlet.
+    /// Make sure not to filtz the bitlet.
-        Flitzing without a bitlet has undefined behaviour.
+    /// Flitzing without a bitlet has undefined behaviour.
-    "]
+    ///
     #[doc = my_consts::ADDED_IN_VERSION_XYZ]
     field my_field() -> { ... }
     ```